-the economies in the sample are near their long-run equilibria.
-In this sense, the use of time-series tests may be invalid if the data are driven by transition dynamics.
+testing; that is, whether income shocks are of permanent or temporary nature.12 While these approaches became increasingly popular as more data became available over time, Bernard and Durlauf (1996) pointed out that they are grounded on the assumption that the economies in the sample are near their long-run equilibria.
+In this sense, the use of time-series tests may be invalid if the data are driven by transition dynamics.13

-Similar to the Solow model for economic growth, there are theoretical models that predict convergence of pollution emission levels across countries over time (e.g. Brock and Taylor, 2010; Ordás Criado et al., 2011).
-Like the Solow model, these boil down econometrically to an equation of conditional $\beta$ -convergence.
+Similar to the Solow model for economic growth, there are theoretical models that predict convergence of pollution emission levels across countries over time (e.g. Brock and Taylor 2010; Ordás Criado et al. 2011).
+Like the Solow model, these boil down econometrically to an equation of conditional β -convergence.

-Empirical studies on convergence in $CO_2$ per capita derived from production activities led to inconclusive findings.
+Empirical studies on convergence in CO_2 per capita derived from production activities led to inconclusive findings.
 For OECD countries, Strazicich and List (2003), Romero-Ávila (2008), Lee et al. (2008), Lee and Chang (2009), Jobert et al. (2010), and Yavuz and Yilanci (2013) found evidence for convergence.
-Lee and Chang (2008) and Barassi et al. (2011) reported convergence only for a subgroup of countries, and Barassi et al. (2008) did not detect evidence for convergence.
+Lee and Chang (2008) and Barassi et al. (2011) reported convergence only for a subgroup of countries, and Barassi et al. (2008) did not detect evidence for convergence.14

 A growing number of studies included developing countries in their samples.
 Ezcurra (2007), Westerlund and Basher (2008), Brock and Taylor (2010), and Anjum et al. (2014) provided evidence for convergence across countries of different income status.
-Panopoulou and Pantelidis (2009), Ordás Criado and Grether (2011), and Herrerias (2013) detected several convergence clubs, and Nguyen (2005) and Aldy (2006) found convergence only in sub-groups or clubs of developed economies.
+Panopoulou and Pantelidis (2009), Ordás Criado and Grether (2011), and Herrerias (2013) detected several convergence clubs,15 and Nguyen (2005) and Aldy (2006) found convergence only in sub-groups or clubs of developed economies.
 Nourry (2009) failed to detect evidence for cross-country convergence.

-Some authors focused on convergence across regions in China and the US.
+Some authors focused on convergence across regions in China and states in the US.
 For China, Huang and Meng (2013) detected overall convergence and Wu et al. (2016) found evidence for club convergence.
 For the US, Burnett (2016) found a club of 26 converging states, while convergence for the US as a whole was rejected.
-While all these studies focused on $CO_2$ production inventories, Aldy (2007) additionally assessed consumption of $CO_2$ per capita in the US states, but did not find convergence in either measure.
+While all these studies focused on CO_2 production inventories, Aldy (2007) additionally assessed consumption of CO_2 per capita in the US states but did not find convergence in either measure.

-The heterogeneous findings of the literature on $CO_2$ convergence are in line with the inconclusive evidence for the existence of an environmental Kuznets curve (EKC).
-The EKC hypothesis suggests that as national income levels rise, pollution first increases with income, but after a certain level of income has been reached this mechanism is reversed.
-If income levels are positively correlated with $CO_2$ emissions, the existence of an EKC
+The heterogeneous findings of the literature on CO_2 convergence are in line with the inconclusive evidence for the existence of an environmental Kuznets curve (EKC).
+The EKC hypothesis suggests that as national income levels rise, pollution first increases with income, but after a certain level of income is reached this mechanism is reversed.16 If income levels are related to CO_2 emissions, the existence of an EKC relationship would ultimately lead to emission convergence (Stern 2017).
+However, even though empirical studies find a positive relationship between economic growth and CO_2 emissions, the evidence favoring an EKC-type relationship is restricted to time-series or panel studies covering OECD economies.17